 Start Migration

-Migration happens in stages:
+Migration happens in four stages:

 Syncing: Initial copy of mailbox data to Exchange Online